sjhinzo/AWS_pipeline/C1_W2_Assignment.md

 statements, that could have been more complicated if done on the original table.
 You will learn more about data modeling in Course 4 of this specialization.

-## 5 - Data Insights and Visualizations

-Your role as a Data Engineer might finish here.
-All of what you need to do now is to give the data analyst access to the data stored in S3 so that they can query it using Amazon Athena.
-For this lab, you will also experiment with this last step which is to query the data using Amazon Athena and create some visualizations to analyze the data.
-You will carry out the analysis in Jupyter Notebook.

-5.1.
-Go back to the tab where you have the Jupyter Lab environment.
-Go inside the `infrastructure/jupyterlab` folder.

-5.2.
-Open the notebook *C1_W2_Dashboard.ipynb* and follow the instructions there.